pazuzu156/AnubisBot/readme.md

 Run the bot with `$ php cli run`

 Running the above will also run the on-start changelog message.
 To disable this, add `false` at the end

+## Invite
+If you want to invite the bot instead of running it yourself, [click here](https://discordapp.com/oauth2/authorize?client_id=302580156176924672&scope=bot&permissions=36957190)